Updated: April 16, 2021

-People sometimes ask about my personal yoga practice, and they are often surprised to hear that I‘ve been maintaining a daily Kundalini Yoga practice for 9.5 years.
+People sometimes ask about my personal yoga practice, and they are often surprised to hear that I‘ve been maintaining a daily Kundalini Yoga practice for 12 years.
 It’s surprising to me too when I do the math, but in 2009 when I finished Kundalini Yoga teacher training, my teachers were clear that if we planned to teach, it was important to have a daily practice.
-I took this advice seriously and with the exception of maybe 2 days in the last 9.5 years (roughly 3,465 days), I’ve done Kundalini Yoga every day.
+I took this advice seriously and with the exception of maybe 2 days in the last 12 years (roughly 4,380 days), I’ve done Kundalini Yoga every day.
+In this post, I share the reasons why and some easy and free ways for you to get started with a daily practice too.

 A daily practice is different things for different people.
-For me, it means I tune in, I do a Kundalini Yoga kriya or meditation, and I close the practice with The Long Time Sunshine song .
+For me, it means I tune in, I do a Kundalini Yoga kriya or meditation, and I close the practice.
 My daily practice time ranges from 3 minutes of Sat Kriya (a single exercise) to 9 hours (White Tantric Days at the Kundalini Yoga festival).
-Most days I spend around 40 minutes doing my practice which includes an 11 minute deep relaxation.
+Most days I spend around 40 minutes doing my practice which includes an 11-minute deep relaxation.
 For the last 5 years I’ve been doing Nabhi Kriya for Prana-Apana so most days, this is the kriya I do.

 The benefits of a daily practice